 I like to keep my sunglasses in my diaper bag too.
 I have a pair of Costas.
 My hubby loves to fish; so this is our favorite brand for being around the water.
 To be completely honest, it is impossible to get around in Florida without a pair of sunglasses!
 The state certainly lives up to its Sunshine State status!

-I’ve also learned to keep a small variety of toys in my diaper bag.
-When I walk around, the bag may jingle a bit, but it’s totally worth it if it keeps Little B entertained!
-My secret weapon is keeping a board book on hand at all times!
+I’ve also learned to keep a small variety of toys on hand (although these tend to reside in the car – not my bag!)
+My secret weapon is keeping a board books available too!
 My little girl loves books! ♥ Hold on to that love, sweet thing!

 What is a diaper bag without diapers?
 This photo shows my changing table mat, size 4 diapers, and sensitive Pampers wipes that I keep secured together with a hair tie.
 It is so much easier to grab this packaged set than digging for all of the necessary diaper changing items.
 I’m sure you can relate!
 (Think: squirming toddler with a blowout and trying to find diapers, wipes, AND the changing mat?
 NO THANKS!)

-I also like to keep sunscreen and insect repellant in my bag.
-I find that I need these often enough to keep them on hand at all times.
-It is convenient to have them in the bag so that we can make spontaneous decisions to walk in the park or sneak out to the beach!
+I also like to keep sunscreen and insect repellant in my car for all of those unexpected outings!
+It is convenient to have them with us so that we can make spontaneous decisions to walk in the park or sneak out to the beach!

-On that note, I also keep a sun hat and jacket in the bag.
-Little B hasn’t used the jacket very much in this Florida summer, but the hat has been a common accessory.
+On that note, I also keep a sun hat and jacket in my bag or in a little basket in the back of my car.
+Little B hasn’t used the jacket very much in this Florida summer, but the hat has been a fairly common accessory.
 I’m sure that as the weather cools down in the fall and the winter, the jacket will become a more necessary item as well.